James A. Michener: Political career

 In the 1960 presidential election, Michener was chairman of the Bucks County, Pennsylvania committee to elect Democrat John F. Kennedy as the 35th President.
 In 1962, he unsuccessfully ran as a Democratic Party candidate for a seat in the U.S. House of Representatives from Pennsylvania, a decision he later considered a misstep.
+He lost to the incumbent Republican congressman, Willard S. Curtin, in Pennsylvania's 6th Congressional District by a 55% to 45% margin.
 "My mistake was to run in 1962 as a Democratic candidate for Congress.
 [My wife] kept saying, 'Don't do it, don't do it.'
 I lost and went back to writing books."
 In his memoir The World Is My Home, Michener would describe running for office as "one of the best things I've done because campaigning in public knocks sense into a man."

 In 1968, Michener served as campaign manager for the U.S. Senator Joseph S. Clark of Pennsylvania, who was running for reelection to a third term.
 Clark ultimately lost the race to Richard Schweiker, a moderate Republican.
 Michener later served as Secretary for the 1967–1968 Pennsylvania Constitutional Convention.
 Also that year, Michener was a member of the Electoral College, serving as a Pennsylvania Democrat.
 He wrote about that experience in a political science text Presidential Lottery: The Reckless Gamble in Our Electoral System, which was published the following year.
 In it, he suggested alternate systems, including using a direct popular vote by majority for the office of President of the United States and other more creative solutions.